masa-sumimoto/html-starter/README.md

 ```

 ## What Can You do with this Kit?
-- You can start html cording quickly.
+- You can start html cording quickly with localhost.
 - You can use JavaScript ES6 Way.
+- You can get compiled ES5 JavaScript sources.
 - You can use SCSS as style meta language.
-- You can get compiled ES5 JavaScript sources.
 - You can get compiled styles that contains styles with backward compatibility.

 ## How to Use the environment